sidou10/mapreduce-tf-idf/README.md

 # TF-IDF with MapReduce

-- Initial input: folder path with some documents.
+- Initial input: folder path with some documents
 - Final output: list of (word, doc) ranked by ascending value of TF-IDF

 The 4 MapReduce rounds are to be run successively.